 September 3, 2013

-This article was written in 2013, and estimates for the effectiveness of interventions have changed since then.
+This article was written in 2010, and estimates for the cost-effectiveness of interventions have changed since then.
 We recommend visiting GiveWell for more up to date estimates.
+This article was originally published as ‘Efficient

 Imagine you are setting out on a dangerous expedition through the Arctic on a limited budget.
 The grizzled old prospector at the general store shakes his head sadly: you can't afford everything you need; you'll just have to purchase the bare essentials and hope you get lucky.
 But what is essential?
 Should you buy the warmest parka, if it means you can't afford a sleeping bag?
 Should you bring an extra week's food, just in case, even if it means going without a rifle?
 Or can you buy the rifle, leave the food, and hunt for your dinner?